Consumer Medicine Information (CMI)

 Norvir is used to treat HIV (Human Immunodeficiency Virus) infections.

-This medicine belongs to a group of medicines called protease inhibitors.
+It belongs to a group of medicines called protease inhibitors.

-given alone or with certain other anti-HIV medicines.
+It may be given alone or with certain other anti-HIV medicines.
 Your doctor will determine which medicines are best for you.

 Norvir has not been shown to decrease the chance of transmitting HIV to a sexual partner.
 You must continue to use safe sexual